C4E Cluster Hire Seeking to Fill Three Positions in 2014-15

 As part of Purdue’s new “Building Sustainable Communities” initiative and cluster hire, we are pleased to announce 3 new interdisciplinary faculty positions:

-- Assistant Professor, Norm Evolution, Human Cooperation, and Sustainable Communities (primary appointment in Philosophy)
+- Assistant Professor, Social Psychology and Sustainability (primary appointment in Psychology)

-- Assistant Professor, Environmental Justice and Community Resilience (primary appointment in Political Science)
+- Associate or Assistant Professor, Community-Based Development (primary appointment in Anthropology)

-- Associate or Assistant Professor, Integrated Systems Analysis and Sustainable Communities (primary appointment in College of Engineering)
+- Associate or Assistant Professor, Coupled Natural-Human System Interactions (primary appointment in College of Engineering)

-All positions are expected to include partial appointments with another department participating in the cluster initiative.
-Full job announcements will be available shortly, including on the center’s Building Sustainable Communities web page.
+All positions include opportunities partial appointments with other departments participating in the cluster initiative.
+Full job announcements will be available shortly, including on the center's Building Sustainable Communities web page.